my Why

 my Values

 I believe in the practice of Pancha Maha Yajna.
 As a Dharmic Liberal, I believe in the primacy of duty while upholding individual freedom and progress.
 Rooted in Adi Shankaracharya’s Advaita, I am devoted to the universal consciousness that unites all beings.
-I also believe that once our financial needs are met, we must dedicate ourselves to a larger cause — by giving back and serving our community, society, country, and the world.
+I also believe that once our financial needs are met, we must dedicate ourselves to a larger cause by giving back and serving our community, society, country, and the world.

 my Cause

-I believe Indic wisdom can bring health, happiness, and harmony — not just to Indians but to people everywhere.
+I believe Indic wisdom can bring health, happiness, and harmony not just to Indians but to people everywhere.
 The legacy of colonisation has impacted our understanding of this heritage.
 I therefore feel responsible to preserve, protect, and promote Indian knowledge systems, traditions, and culture for Indians and seekers around the world.

 my Purpose

-Having fulfilled my financial obligations towards all my stakeholders, I now seek to channel all my abilities and passion into the cause of advancing Indic wisdom:
+Having fulfilled my financial obligations towards all my stakeholders, I now seek to channel all my abilities and passion into the cause of advancing Indic wisdom by offering transformative learning experiences and by helping others discover their self, work selflessly for a larger cause, and eventually find their true Self.

 coHari commune